InfuseAI/primehub-site/docs/references/primehub_chart.md

 ### Registry Password for Image Builder

-If the registry password contains multiple lines, for example, json keyfile from GCR (Google Container Registry).
+If the registry password contains multiple lines, for example, the json keyfile from GCR (Google Container Registry).
 You can configure in this way.

 ```
 customImage: